 Terminal Definition -f (lowercase) Specifies a file name that contains script commands that you want to run on the specified storage array.
 The -f terminal is similar to the -c terminal in that both terminals are intended for running script commands.
 The -c terminal runs individual script commands.
 The -f terminal runs a file of script commands.
 By default, any errors that are encountered when running the script commands in a file are ignored, and the file continues to run.
 To override this behavior, use the set session errorAction=stop command in the script file. -g Specifies an ASCII file that contains email sender contact information that will be included in all email alert notifications.
 The CLI assumes that the ASCII file is text only, without delimiters or any expected format.
 Do not use the -g terminal if a userdata.txt file exists. -h Specifies the host name that is running the SNMP agent to which the storage array is connected.
-Use the -h terminal with these terminals: ■ -a ■ -x -I (uppercase) Specifies the type of information to be included in the email alert notifications.
-You can select these values: ■ eventOnly - Only the event information is included in the email. profile - The event and array profile information is included in the email. supportBundle - The event and support bundle information information is included in the email.
+Use the -h terminal with these terminals: ■ -a -I (uppercase) Specifies the type of information to be included in the email alert notifications.
+You can select these values: ■ eventOnly - Only the event information is included in the email. profile - The event and array profile information is included in the email.
 You can specify the frequency for the email deliveries using the -q terminal. -i (lowercase) Shows the IP address of the known storage arrays.
 Use the -i terminal with the -d terminal.
-The file contents has this format: storage-system-name IP-address1 IPaddress2 -m Specifies the host name or the IP address of the email server from which email alert notifications are sent.
+The file contents has this format: storage-system-name IP-address1 IPaddress2 -m Specifies the host name or the IP address of the email server from which email alert notifications are sent. -n Specifies the name of the storage array on which you want to run the script commands.
+This name is optional when you use a host-name-or-IP-address .
+If you are using the in-band method for managing the storage array, you must use the -n terminal if more than one storage array is connected to the host at the specified address.
+The storage array name is required when the host-name-or-IP-address is not used.
+The name of the storage array that is configured for use in the Enterprise Management Window (that is, the name is listed in the configuration file) must not be a duplicate name of any other configured storage array.